-Bio updated September 2012 (printable PDF)
+Bio updated February 2015 (printable PDF)

-Curriulum Vitae (CV) updated March 2012 (printable PDF)
+Curriulum Vitae (CV) updated November 2015 (printable PDF)

-American Board of Clinical Lipidology, Diplomate
+American Board of Clinical Lipidology, Diplomate 2005

 University of Wisconsin – Madison, Board Certified Family Medicine 2001

-University of Wisconsin – Madison Medical School, MD
+University of Wisconsin – Madison Medical School, MD 1998

-University of Wisconsin – Madison, BS
+University of Wisconsin – Madison, BS 1994

+Dr. Tara Dall is a third generation primary care physician and Wisconsin native, following in the footsteps of her father, Dr. James Dall and grandfather Dr. Glenn Dall.
 She started her medical career working side by side with her father as a full time family practitioner at Moreland Family Medical Associates, Waukesha, Wisconsin in 2001.
 Her primary care practice had a strong emphasis in women’s health, preventive medicine, and use of biomarkers for early disease detection.